cdktf/cdktf-provider-google/docs/clouddeployDeployPolicy.java.md

 - *Type:* java.util.Map<java.lang.String, java.lang.String>

-Optional.

 User annotations.

 These attributes can only be set and used by the user, and not by Cloud Deploy.
 Annotations must meet the following constraints: * Annotations are key/value pairs. * Valid annotation keys have two segments: an optional prefix and name, separated by a slash ('/'). * The name segment is required and must be 63 characters or less, beginning and ending with an alphanumeric character ('[a-z0-9A-Z]') with dashes ('-'), underscores ('_'), dots ('.'), and alphanumerics between. * The prefix is optional.
 If specified, the prefix must be a DNS subdomain: a series of DNS labels separated by dots('.'), not longer than 253 characters in total, followed by a slash ('/').
 See https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/#syntax-and-character-set for more details.

 **Note**: This field is non-authoritative, and will only manage the annotations present in your configuration.
 Please refer to the field 'effective_annotations' for all of the annotations present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.48.0/docs/resources/clouddeploy_deploy_policy#annotations ClouddeployDeployPolicy#annotations}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.49.0/docs/resources/clouddeploy_deploy_policy#annotations ClouddeployDeployPolicy#annotations}

 ---